topmenu original

 1895 - Professor and Mesdames Loisette, according to the ship manifest, arrive in Sydney, Australia on August 11, having departed Auckland, New Zealand.
 Later it is said this was part of a lecture tour that included India, South Africa, and China in addition to Australia and New Zealand.
 At these places, the newspapers write, "he gave lectures and readings under the patronage of the most distinguished personages..."

 Feb.
-5, 1896 - Professer Alphonse Loisette dies at the Palace Hotel in San Francisco of dysentery.
+5, 1896 - Professor Alphonse Loisette died at the Palace Hotel in San Francisco of dysentery.
 Most of the articles I find say that he had just arrived in San Francisco from a years long tour, another specifically said he had been on a tour and was now coming to California, from New York, to ply his trade.
 It's not clear whether he docked in San Francisco or New York after his last tour.
+His obituary published in “The San Francisco Call” on February 6 is quite effusive, although it identified him as a musician.

-His wife accompanies the body back to Cohocton, New York where he is buried in the Larrowe Cemetery.
+His wife, Ida, accompanies the body back to Cohocton, New York where he is buried in the Larrowe Cemetery.
 His stone bears his birth name, Marcus D. Larrowe as well as his pseudonym Prof. A. Loisette.
-A photo of his gravestone is here.

 Ida can be seen 5 months later returning from England, she had likely been there settling his estate as he is listed in the "England & Wales, National Probate Calendar."
 That same year she copyrighted a book containing his system under her name, Ida Larrowe-Loisette.
 It is a conglomeration of all his pamphlets and lessons.
 I recently purchased the volume for about $20., it's a slim thing, only 170 pages, published by the inimitable Funk & Wagnalls.
 The curious thing is that the spine of the book is blank, and the cover contains just a single word, Loisette.
 I find Ida again in 1910, as Ida Larrowe-Loisette, living in Washington, New Jersey and in 1940, as Ida Loisette, living with a niece in Detroit, MI.
 Ida died in 1953 and is buried beside her husband in Cohocton, New York.
 Her grave stone bears the name Professor Ida Loisette.